 Method 7: Disable Your Wi-Fi adapter software

 Sometimes your Wi-Fi adapter software causes this error problem.
-To fix the BUGCODE_NDIS_DRIVER error on your Windows 11/10, try to disable your Wi-Fi adapter software.
+Disable your Wi-Fi adapter software to fix the BUGCODE_NDIS_DRIVER error on your Windows 11/10.

 - Before starting your computer, unplug your USB Wi-Fi adapter.